-The 2012 Board of YWCA of Aotearoa New Zealand comprises:
+The YWCA of Aotearoa New Zealand comprises:

 Sina Wendt-Moore is a Pacific woman of Samoan, German and English descent, married with two adult children, and lives in Auckland.
 Her leadership and governance experience spans 20 years across commercial, public and social-profit environments, and a range of sectors including education, broadcasting, media/advertising, leadership and management, youth mentoring and organisational development.